andycroll/andycroll.com/_posts/2019/2019-10-20-use-a-deprecation-message.md

 ## Why not?

-If you’re working on your own, or in the early “messy” stages of an application this is probably overkill.
+If you’re working on your own, or in the early, “messy”, stages of an application, this is probably overkill.

-In a non-Rails app, importing the whole of Active Support might also be a lot of library, for a sliver of its functionality.
+In a non-Rails app, importing the whole of Active Support might also be a lot of library for a sliver of its functionality.

-The principle of deprecation over time is still a good idea though, if you're working with other folks.
+The principle of deprecation over time is still a good idea though if you're working with other folks.